ilovehotcakes/ESP32-Yun/README.md

 5. Upload the bom and pick-and-place files.
 Click **Process BOM & CPL** and **Continue** when the error pops up.
 The error is for the missing connectors which we will manually solder once we receive the pcbs.

-**Option 2 - breakout boards and breadboarding:**
+**Option 2 - breakout boards and breadboarding:**</br>
-This could be more approachable if you don't know how to solder.
-Please find the list of materials
+This could be more approachable if you don't solder.
+Please find the list of materials [here](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/electronics/prototype/bom.csv) and reference the schematic to put the circuit together.
+An example assembly looks like [this](https://github.com/ilovehotcakes/ESP32-Motorcover/blob/pcb-v1.0/images/electronics/prototype/assembled_controller.jpg)

 ### Motor and mounting hardware